CELL PHONE AND ELECTRONICS POLICY

 Student Expectations

-During arrival, students are required to place and keep their cell phone and smartwatch in a Yondr pouch, with a staff member confirming the pouch is locked before going to class.
+During arrival, students are required to place and keep their cell phone/ smartwatch or another Internet-connected device in a Yondr pouch, with a staff member confirming the pouch is locked before going to class.

-The school is not responsible for lost, stolen or damaged Yondr pouches during the school day or during school activities and events.
-Lost, Stolen or damaged personal device(s) should be reported immediately to the director of school culture and family engagement.
+If a phone is lost and stolen, the CST will conduct an investigation.
+However, the school is not responsible for lost or stolen, or damaged Yondr pouches during the school day or during school activities and events.
+Lost, stolen or damaged personal device(s) should be reported immediately to the director of school culture and family engagement.

-The Yondr pouch remains with the student all day, however locked; this includes during lunch, recess, or other non-instructional days.
+For high school: The locked Yondr pouch remains with the student all day; this includes during lunch, recess, or other non-instructional periods.

 Note: Students that have off-campus lunch privileges in grades 9-12 can unlock their Yondr phone on their way out of the building, and then re-lock it when returning to the school.
 Students must be off-campus during their lunch period to use their phones or other electronic devices; they cannot stay on-campus and use their phones during the instructional day.